 Borrowing to Pay for College

 A college education is an investment.
 As students and parents explore academic options, many also look to borrowing as a way to finance college costs over more than four years.
 Borrowing is a common practice, and ensures you will have the tools necessary to earn a degree.
 Many loan options are available.
-Due to recent legislation regarding federal loans, Elon will participate in the Direct Loan program only.
-All Stafford, PLUS, and Graduate PLUS loans will be processed with the Department of Education as your lender.
+Elon participates in the Federal Direct Loan program.
+All loans will be processed with the Department of Education as your lender.
 Please view individual program links below for further information.

 Need-based Loans